Cyuen0310/SE-Project/README.md

    ?>
 ```

 3. Host the database: Create a MySQL database on your server that will be used by the web application.
-Import the provided SQL file (ARS_2.sql) into your database to set up the required tables and data.
+Import the provided SQL file (ARS.sql) into your database to set up the required tables and data.

 4. Start a web server: Set up a local web server on your machine to run the web application.
 You can use tools like XAMPP, WAMP, or MAMP, which provide a pre-configured environment for PHP development.
 Alternatively, you can use the built-in PHP development server by running the following command from the project's root directory:
    php -S localhost:8000